SwarmDebugging/SwarmDebuggingVSCode/README.md

 This version of visual studio adds support for collecting debugging data of developers aimed at helping them by capitalizing on their dedication, effort, and long hours of work to ease debugging activities of their peers or theirs, on other bugs.
 Here's more on [Swarm Debugging](https://lume.ufrgs.br/handle/10183/150176#).

-This version of vscode also includes the Swarm Account Manager extension to manage Products and debugging tasks of developers: [Swarm Account Manager](https://github.com/SwarmDebugging/SwarmDebuggingManager).
+This version of vscode also includes the Swarm Debugging Manager extension to manage Products and debugging tasks of developers: [Swarm Debugging Manager](https://github.com/SwarmDebugging/SwarmDebuggingManager).

 ## Using and Contributing